 Well, it fell into place of its own accord in our early days of campervan hire in Europe.
 We were transitioning into right-hand lane driving (we’re from Australia) and at the same time trying to hone the driver/navigator skill set.
 We needed to function together as a smoothly oiled machine.
 Although the theory was sound, the practical application was a different story.
 There was a palpable degree of tension when we sat on those campervan front seats.
 And that was with the engine off!

 We couldn’t continue like this.
 It wasn’t fun for either of us.
 Change was inevitable!

-So we agreed that when one of us hears our ‘assumed’ name spoken in a firm, slightly elevated tone eg. ‘PARKER’, we then know the other person is feeling increasingly uncomfortable with the current driving situation.
-It’s time to take some immediate remedial action!
+So we agreed that when one of us heard our ‘assumed’ name spoken in a firm, slightly elevated tone, eg. ‘PARKER’, we then knew the other person was feeling increasingly uncomfortable with the current driving situation.
+It was time to take some immediate remedial action!